-Candler, a Democrat, was the representative for Georgia's 9th congressional district from 1889 to 1891.
+Candler was the representative for Georgia’s 9th congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Candler missed 622 of 1,547 roll call votes, which is 40.2%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1883-Feb 1884||34||5||14.7%||41st|

 |Dec 1887-Feb 1888||39||4||10.3%||13th|

 |Dec 1890-Mar 1891||173||67||38.7%||65th|

 The information on this page is originally sourced from a variety of materials, including: